-NOTE 2 - Manufacturers are encouraged to provide suitable means for calibrating the occluded-ear simulator without disassembling the HATS.
+NOTE 2 - Manufacturers are encouraged to provide suitable means for calibrating the occluded-ear simulator without dismantling the HATS.

-7.2 DRP-ERP transfer function
+9.2 DRP-ERP transfer function

-The sound pressure measured by the type 3.3 artificial ear is referred to the ear-drum reference point (DRP).
-The correction function given in Tables 14-a and 14-b shall be used for converting data to the ear reference point (ERP), when it is required to calculate loudness ratings or compare results with specifications based on measurements referred to ERP.
-Table 14-a applies to third-octave measurements, while Table 14-b applies to twelfth-octave and sine measurements.
+The sound pressure measured by the type 3.3 artificial ear is referred to the DRP.
+The correction function given in Table 14-a and b shall be used for converting data to the ERP, when it is required to calculate loudness ratings or compare results with specifications based on measurements referred to it.
+Table 14-a applies to third octave measurements, while Table 14-b applies to 12th octave and sine measurements.